bool(false)

 Outdoor Growing

-Outdoors, Mimosa seeds thrive in warm climates with long sunny days.
+Outdoors, Mimosa strain thrive in warm climates with long sunny days.
 A Mediterranean-style climate brings out the best citrus flavors.
 Plant directly in the ground or use 20 to 50 gallon pots for extra volume.

 Key outdoor notes: